minio/minio/docs/docker-swarm/README.md

 # Get started

 We recommend Docker Engine v1.13.0 (Docker Compose v 3.0) as the starting point.
-This is because of [cross-compatibility](https://docs.docker.com/compose/compose-file/#version-3) between Compose and the Docker Engine’s swarm mode.
+This is because of [cross-compatibility](https://docs.docker.com/compose/compose-file/#version-3) between Compose and the Docker Engine’s swarm mode, i.e. same Compose file can be used to deploy service on Swarm or Docker Componse.

 ## 1. Prerequisites